-Now, two hours is a long time to sit and watch / listen anything (but totally worth it in this case.)
-You also have options to drop directly into my responses to many of Meg and Sam’s questions.
+Two hours is a long time to sit and watch / listen anything.
+To save time, the video allows you to click a link to drop directly into the recording to view my responses to dozens of Meg and Sam’s questions.

 Click this link to visit the Facilitating XYZ interview.

 Fun, Play & Facilitation

 Here is the Show Index to know what you can expect to learn (hyperlinks available on Facilitating XYZ interview🙂

 - Who is Mark Collard?

 - How did Mark first come to facilitation?

 - How have the populations Mark works with changed over the years?

 - What has Mark’s transition been like from doing “direct service” to doing more “training the trainer”?

 - How does Mark explain what he does to his friends and family?